CPAN-Security/security.metacpan.org/docs/foss-project-lifecycle.md

     * (number of maintainers is 1 or higher)
     * (number of maintainers does not need to change)
 1. NEEDSUPPORT – This project needs non-funding support
-    * Project growth and sustainability is hindered by lack of contributions
+    * Project growth and sustainability is hindered by lack of non-code contributions
     * Examples: Branding development; Code security audit; Event organizing; Documentation writing;
     * (number of maintainers is 1 or higher)
     * (number of maintainers does not need to change)